gogocat/dataBind/README.md

     },
 }
 ```
 Filter is a convenient way to carry a value and run through series of functions.
 In this example `data-jq-text` binding refernce to the viewModel property `story.price`.
-With the ` | ` filter annotation, the value `100` will then pass to viewModel's root level `toDiscount` method, and then `addGst` methods.
-The last fitler value will then use for display.
+With the ` | ` filter annotation, the value `100` will then pass to `toDiscount` method, and then `addGst` methods.
+The last fitler's value will then use for display.
-Filter methods is just simple function that recevie a value and must return a value.
+'Filter' is just simple function that recevie a value and return a value.

 ### $data, $root and $index
 ```javascript